echasnovski/mini.nvim/README.md

   -- How to search for surrounding (first inside current line, then inside -- neighborhood).
-One of 'cover', 'cover_or_next', 'cover_or_prev', -- 'cover_or_nearest'.
-For more details, see `:h MiniSurround.config`. search_method = 'cover',
+One of 'cover', 'cover_or_next', 'cover_or_prev', -- 'cover_or_nearest', 'next', 'prev', 'nearest'.
+For more details, -- see `:h MiniSurround.config`. search_method = 'cover',
 }
 ```